-THE DOCTRINES AN EXPLANATION Total Depravity (Or Inability) As a result of Adam's fall into sin, the entire human race is born with a sin nature; all of humanity is dead in trespasses and sin.
+The Doctrines An Explanation Total Depravity (Or Inability) As a result of Adam's fall into sin, the entire human race is born with a sin nature; all of humanity is dead in trespasses and sin.
 Man is unable to save himself or turn to God without the enablement of the Spirit.
 Unconditional Election Because man is dead in sin, he is unable to initiate a response to God; therefore, in eternity past God elected certain people to salvation.
 Election and predestination are unconditional; they are not based on man's response or foreseen faith.
 Limited Atonement (Or Particular Redemption) Because God determined that certain ones should be saved as a result of God's unconditional election, He determines that Christ should die for the elect.
 All whom God has elected and Christ has died for will be saved.
+These whom God elected and Christ died for God drove to Himself.
 Irresistible Grace (Or Effectual Calling) Those whom God elected and Christ died for, God draws to Himself through irresistible grace.
 God enables man to willingly come to Him.
 When God calls, man responds.
 Perseverance Of The Saints (or the Savior) The particular ones God has elected and drawn to Himself through the Holy Spirit will persevere in faith.
 None whom God has elected will be lost; they are eternally secure.

-\ God is the sovereign Lord of the universe.
+^{} God is the sovereign Lord of the universe.
 He predestines and elects persons to salvation, but does so in such a way as to not violate our free will and human responsibility to repent from sin and believe in Jesus Christ for salvation.